Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 - Factory-calibrated, wide Adobe RGB and DCI-P3 color gamut

-- Ergonomic design and extensive connectivity options including USB-C with 90W PD
+- Ergonomic design, USB-C with 90W PD

 The Cons: